 Both approaches build wealth from dividends.
-One is slow and steady, the other is active and high‑velocity.
-Here’s a clear, practical comparison so you can pick the right fit for your goals and time.
+One is slow and steady, the other is active and high-velocity.
+Here is a clear, practical comparison so you can pick the right fit for your goals and time.

 The two approaches